yuenfu001/SQL_integration/readme.md

 # SQL_integration - Django SQL Query App

-Welcome to YourAppName, a Django application that connects to a PostgreSQL server, accepts SQL statements as input, and displays query results as Pandas DataFrames in HTML.
+Welcome to SQL-Integration, a Django application that connects to a PostgreSQL server, accepts SQL statements as input, and displays query results as Pandas DataFrames in HTML.

 ## Features